Vypo/labrat-ut/README.md

  - Check time zones for unauthenticated requests
  - Refactor so that updates to objects (like faving an image) can be reflected immediately in the UI.
+ - Make a custom implementation of list model for submissions that understands pagination.

 ## License